 Introduction

 1. Introduction

 Purpose of the Auditor's Annual Report

-Our Auditor's Annual Report (AAR) summarises the work we have undertaken as the auditor for Leeds Community Healthcare NHS Trust ('the Trust') for the year ended 31 March 2021.
+Our Auditor's Annual Report (AAR) summarises the work we have undertaken as the auditor for Leeds Community Healthcare NHS Trust ('the Trust') for the year ended 31 March 2022.
 Although this report is addressed to the Trust, it is designed to be read by a wider audience including members of the public and other external stakeholders.

 Our responsibilities are defined by the Local Audit and Accountability Act 2014 and the Code of Audit Practice ('the Code') issued by the National Audit Office ('the NAO').
 The remaining sections of the AAR outline how we have discharged these responsibilities and the findings from our work.
 These are summarised below.

-Opinion on the financial statements We issued our audit report on 14 June 2021.
+Opinion on the financial statements We issued our audit report on 20 June 2022.
 Our opinion on the financial statements was unqualified.

-Wider reporting responsibilities In line with group audit instructions issued by the NAO, on 14 June 2021 we reported that the Trust's consolidation schedules were consistent with the audited financial statements.
+Wider reporting responsibilities In line with group audit instructions issued by the NAO, on 20 June 2022 we reported that the Trust's consolidation schedules were consistent with the audited financial statements.

-Value for Money arrangements In our audit report issued we reported that we had not completed our work on the Trust's arrangements to secure economy, efficiency and effectiveness in its use of resources and had not issued recommendations in relation to identified significant weaknesses in those arrangements at the time of reporting.
+Value for Money arrangements

+In our audit report issued we reported that we had not completed our work on the Trust's arrangements to secure economy, efficiency and effectiveness in its use of resources and had not issued recommendations in relation to identified significant weaknesses in those arrangements at the time of reporting.
 Section 3 confirms that we have now completed this work and provides our commentary on the Trust's arrangements.
+No significant weaknesses in arrangements were identified and there are no recommendations arising from our work.

-Following the completion of our work we have issued our audit certificate which formally closes the audit for the 2020/21 financial year.
-Introduction Audit of the financial statements Commentary on VFM arrangements Other reporting responsibilities and our fees Section 02:
+Following the completion of our work we have issued our audit certificate which formally closes the audit for the 2021/22 financial year.

+Introduction

+Audit of the financial statements

+Commentary on VFM arrangements

+02 Section 02: